Introduction

 Conclusion

-In this article we showed you how to connect to Google Analytics in SSIS and integrate data without writing complex code — all of this was powered by Google Analytics Connector.
+In this guide, we demonstrated how to connect to Google Analytics in SSIS and integrate your data — all without writing complex code.